Students from 18 countries/region gather to discuss:

 The three children of Hahajima proudly showed beautiful pictures of their island upon introducing their unique

-, which they mentioned in their proposal too the following day with the words; "I chose nature in the
+cultural identity, which they mentioned in their proposal too the following day with the words; "I chose nature in the

 future, because when I look at nature I think it is beautiful and I feel it has a healing aspect."